- Handsome interior

 The 2021 Q3 has an enviable safety scorecard.

 Stellar safety ratings and good available options slingshot the 2021 Audi Q3 up our safety scale.
-Federal testers gave it five stars overall, including four stars for front- and rollover-crash safety, and the IIHS called it a Top Safety Pick+ last year, which we expect to carry over this year.
+Federal testers gave it five stars overall, including four stars for front- and rollover-crash safety.
+But the IIHS no longer calls it a Top Safety Pick, as it did last year.

 2021 Audi Q3